docbert/xtremio-python/README.rst

     >>> x.create_cg('MyCG', ['MyVol1','MyVol2'])
     {u'index': 3, u'href': u'https://xtremio4.scxtremiolab.com/api/json/v2/types/consistency-groups/3', u'rel': u'self'}

-Creating a snapshot is different as uses names arguments.
+Creating a snapshot is different as it uses named arguments.
 The source of the snapshot can be any of a Consistency Group (cg=xxx), a
 Snapshot Set (ss=xxx) or a Volume (vol=xxx).
 You can also spceify the resulting snapshots set name (ssname=xxx), the volume suffix appended to the snapshots (suffix=xxx) and whether you want a readonly snapshot or not (readonly=True/False, default is false for read-write) :